Category Archives: Portuguese Royals

 Pedro and Maria Francisca had one daughter:

 As Prince Regent, Pedro ensured Portugal’s independence with the Treaty of Lisbon in 1668, formally ending the Portuguese Restoration War with Spain.
-He formed an alliance with England based on clauses in the marriage contract of his sister Catherine of Braganza who had married King Charles II of England in 1661.
+He formed an alliance with England based on clauses in the marriage contract of his sister Catherine of Braganza, the wife of King Charles II of England.

 On September 12, 1683, 40-year-old Afonso VI, King of Portugal suffered a stroke and died later the same day.
 His brother succeeded him as Pedro II, King of Portugal, and Maria Francisca was Queen of Portugal for a second time.
 However, her second time as Queen of Portugal would be short.
 On December 27, 1683, 37-year-old Maria Francisca died at Palhavã Palace in Lisbon, Portugal, just three months after the death of her first husband Afonso.